 Please don’t be mistaken Phuket weather in July sounds like it just rains all day long, it’s doesn’t.

 There are good periods of sun and the showers often only last for an hour and do really help with the humidity if only for a couple of hours.
-The better weather during June, July and August will be mean fewer tourists, traffic and generally easier to get around, just not so packed.
+The better weather during June, July and August will be mean fewer tourists, less traffic and generally easier to get around, just not so packed.

 Don’t get too worried about the Phuket weather in July as Phuket is still heaps of fun and there are plenty of activities to do during the summer months whether it is raining or not.